 o Sides - 8'

 Any variance from these minimum requirements require approval by the County.

 Fence height is prescribed by Article II of the Land Development Code starting on page II-20.

 Essentially, fences are limited to four feet in the front, and 6 feet on the side.
 Fences may not block drivers’ views, when turning.

-If you would like to check out the zoning for County property, find out how on our Property Information page.
+If you would like to check out the zoning for County property, find out how on our Property Records page.